Noonday Underground

 Noonday Underground are a British band consisting of DJ Simon Dine and singer Daisy Martey.
 Dine had previously been a member of Adventures in Stereo.
 Martey was for a time the singer in Morcheeba.
 The band name came from a book about The Who.

+The single "London" was featured in the soundtrack for the film The September Issue.

 Their debut album Self-Assembly was released in 2000 on the M21 label, and re-issued by Setanta on 17 September 2001.

 Their track "The Light Brigade", from Self-Assembly, was used as the title theme for the Channel 4 nursing drama, No Angels.

 An advertisement for Google Home used their track "Spinning All Around", from the album Body Parts For Modern Art.